Our research culture - EDI

 Imperial’s EDI Strategy brings a focus and coherence to our efforts to promote equality, diversity and inclusion at the College.
 It expresses our desire to be more proactive, and more courageous in our efforts to be truly inclusive, by supporting individuals and by reforming structures and practices that maintain inequality and discrimination.
 It explains why we aim to position EDI at the centre of everything that we do and outlines our priorities and the practical steps that we will take to achieve our aims.

 Imperial's commitment to equality, diversity and inclusion is reflected through our accreditations, standards, and charter marks.
 Using these external frameworks can help us as an organisation to assess where we are now, identify problems, and develop actions to move us forward.

-Imperial is an Athena SWAN Silver Award winner, a Stonewall Diversity Champion, a Disability Confident Leader and works in partnership with GIRES to promote respect for trans people.
-The College is also a member of the Race Equality Charter and working towards a Bronze Award.
+Imperial is an Athena SWAN Silver Award winner, a Bronze Award recipient of the Race Equality Charter, a Stonewall Diversity Champion, a Disability Confident Leader and works in partnership with GIRES to promote respect for trans people.

 Training and policies